Professional Development Courses

 Grow your expertise in Israeli history, Zionism, and contemporary topics through sessions led by top scholars and journalists.

-Schools may send up to 2 educators to participate
+Schools may send up to 2 educators to participate.

 Cohort participants will receive access to Premium membership as part of the course.